 Alaska luxury yacht charter

-The epitome of an epic ice adventure, a luxury yacht charter in Alaska will appeal to intrepid souls and nature enthusiasts alike.
+The epitome of an epic ice adventure, a luxury yacht charter in the US state of Alaska, which can be accessed via the famous Inside Passage, will appeal to intrepid souls and nature enthusiasts alike.
 Explore a labyrinth of winding channels, emerald fjords and desolate sounds, visit traditional villages and picturesque islands and gaze upon towering mountains, heaving icebergs and wildly beautiful vistas.
-One of the most majestic cruising grounds in the world, this remote region of the United States is a glacial wonderland where visitors can see humpback whales breaching the sapphire waters, watch pods of orcas swimming amid the ice and spot seals basking on the rocks.
-Mix in activities from heli-skiing, and dog sledding to kayaking and fishing, and your tailor-made itinerary can make for a truly awesome charter of a lifetime.
+One of the most majestic cruising grounds in the world, this remote region of the United States is a glacial wonderland where visitors can see abundant wildlife like humpback whales breaching the sapphire waters, pods of orcas swimming amid the ice and seals basking on the rocks.
+Mix in activities from heli-skiing and dog sledding to kayaking and fishing, and your tailor-made itinerary can make for a truly awesome charter of a lifetime.

 The charter season is relatively short and runs from mid-May to mid-September.
 Late May to late July are the peak months where visitors can enjoy longer daylight hours and balmier weather.
 On June 21st, the longest day of the year, the south-east region of Alaska can experience up to 18 hours of daylight.
 Summer highs will be between 21 and 25°C.

 Most charters rendezvous in Juneau or Ketchikan.
 Superyachts can cruise north from Seattle to Alaska.